kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0117 Flight and duty limitations and rest requirements  flightcrew members.md

 \(b\) If unforeseen operational circumstances arise after takeoff that are beyond the certificate holder's control, a flightcrew member may exceed the maximum flight time specified in paragraph (a) of this section and the cumulative flight time limits in 117.23(b) to the extent necessary to safely land the aircraft at the next destination airport or alternate, as appropriate.

-\(c\) Each certificate holder must report to the Administrator within 10 days any flight time that exceeded the maximum flight time limits permitted by this section or §117.23(b).
+\(c\) Each certificate holder must report to the Administrator within 10 days any flight time that exceeded the maximum flight time limits permitted by this section or [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0117 Flight and duty limitations and rest requirements  flightcrew members.md#§117.23   Cumulative limitations.|§117.23]](b).
 The report must contain a description of the extended flight time limitation and the circumstances surrounding the need for the extension.

 \[Doc.
 No. FAA-2009-1093, 77 FR 398, Jan.
 4, 2012; Amdt.
 117-1, 78 FR 8362, Feb.
 6, 2013; 78 FR 69288, Nov.
 19, 2013\]

 ### §117.13   Flight duty period: Unaugmented operations.

-\(a\) Except as provided for in §117.15, no certificate holder may assign and no flightcrew member may accept an assignment for an unaugmented flight operation if the scheduled flight duty period will exceed the limits in Table B of this part.
+\(a\) Except as provided for in [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0117 Flight and duty limitations and rest requirements  flightcrew members.md#§117.15   Flight duty period: Split duty.|§117.15]], no certificate holder may assign and no flightcrew member may accept an assignment for an unaugmented flight operation if the scheduled flight duty period will exceed the limits in Table B of this part.

 \(b\) If the flightcrew member is not acclimated: